White Star Line: Pacific and Indian Oceans

 The arrival of the two new liners created a surplus of ships on the North Atlantic route for the White Star Line.
 At the same time, George Bradbury, president of the Occidental and Oriental Steamship Company, a company formed in 1874 to compete with the Pacific Mail Steamship Company, enlisted the help of Thomas Ismay in setting up his new service.
-The White Star Line responded by lending the new company Oceanic, which had become surplus to requirements, as well as the more modest Gaelic and Belgic.
+The White Star Line responded by lending the new company Oceanic, which had become a surplus ship, as well as Gaelic and Belgic.
 This charter initiative proved profitable, with Oceanic remaining on the San Francisco – Hong Kong route for twenty years.
 New ships were gradually assigned to this contract in the 1880s, such as Arabic in 1881, and the new Belgic (1885) and Gaelic (1885) in 1885.
 The partnership continued until 1906, when White Star withdrew Coptic from the Pacific route.
 The Occidental and Oriental Steamship Company disappeared two years later in the face of competition from the new ships of the Pacific Mail Company.